 Since Manaslu region is a restricted area, you’re not allowed to trek alone.
 You need to have a group or a guide with you.
 That’s the reason why price differs from travel companies or trekkers as well.
 However, here is the tentative expenses breakdown of the trek:

-Since a guide with a valid license issued by Nepal government is mandatory, the cost starts from $30 a day.
+- Since a guide with a valid license issued by the Nepal government is mandatory, the cost starts from $30 a day.
 A porter will cost you around $20 a day.

 Post Manaslu Trek; A humble request to all!